CORRELATIONS

 15. The warmer it is outside, the fewer layers of clothing one has to wear to be warm.

-16. A rosebush with many thorns will attract fewer animals who want to eat it.
+16. A rosebush with many thorns will attract fewer animals that want to eat it.

-17. A student who has many absences has a decrease in grades.
+17. A student with frequent absences experiences a decline in grades.

 18. As a child grows, so does their clothing size.